ParkerLab/BMO/README.md

 ```

 ## Create and activate BMO base environment
 BMO was designed to run using [Snakemake](https://snakemake.readthedocs.io), an extremely powerful tool for running reproducible pipelines.
 The command below will create a base conda environment with snakemake and mamba to handle dependencies.
-All the other dependencies will be handled interanally by snakemake.
+All the other dependencies will be handled internally by snakemake.
 **Requirements**: Having a working [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://conda.io/docs/user-guide/install/index.html) installation in your system.

 ```sh